Experian Boost™ Review - Improve Your FICO® Score for Free

 Get rewarded for paying your bills on time with a free credit boost!
-Experian Boost is offering you an easy way to improve your credit score.
+Experian Boost is offering you an easy way to improve your FICO® Score.
 Here’s what you need to know, in our review.

-- Easy boost for people with bad or thin credit files
+- People with bad or thin credit files

 Boosting your credit score often requires months or even years of near perfect financial behavior and decisions.
 This proves to be difficult for most people, and they remain stuck in the lower range credit scores.

 But a new tool from Experian (one of the three major credit bureaus) called Experian Boost™ provides another way of increasing the creditworthiness of millions of Americans, especially those that have little or no previous history of borrowing.
 That itself is a dilemma, as lenders are reluctant to lend to people who have no prior borrowing history.